shopware/shopware/src/Docs/administration/guide--how-to-write-an-administration-module.md

 ## Register a module in the administration

 Modules are the bread and butter for the application.
 They're using the components and composing them to a full page for the administration interface.
 Modules are having a route to access them and usually at least one main menu entry to access them using the main menu.
-The registration of modules are following our module manifast:
+The registration of modules are following our module manifest:

 ```js
 import { Module } from 'src/core/shopware';